squidgroup/shinySim/README.md

 # shinySim
-shiny app that helps to generate code for the squidSim R package.
+A Shiny GUI to the squidSim package

 #### Installation